AMT Leif Ericson Galactic Cruiser and U.F.O Mystery Ship

 I also have some Plastruct 1/400 scale architectural figures.
 The Plastruct figures have long "pegs" under their feet, which are used to jab the figures into foam to hold them in place.
 I taped the figure so that its feet would be at about the same level as the bottom of the "porch" on the airlock:

-The 1/400 figure seems too tall for the airlock, and the windows next to the airlock would only come up to the figure's shoulder and chest.
-The Leif Ericson is not in 1/400 scale.
+The 1/400 figure is probably too tall for the airlock, and the windows next to the airlock would only come up to the figure's shoulder and chest.

-Recently, I bought some Preiser 1/350 figures (Preiser 89350) and 1/500 figures (Preiser 89350) from Reynauld's Euro-Imports.
+I have some Preiser 1/350 figures (Preiser 89350) and 1/500 figures (Preiser 89350) from Reynauld's Euro-Imports.
 Obviously, the 1/350 figures are going to be too big, but the 1/500 figures seem just right.
-When placed next to the airlock, it's clear that they would fit comfortably in the door :
+When placed next to the airlock, it's clear that they would fit comfortably in the door:

 Also note that the windows next to the airlock are just at the right height for the 1/500 figures - if they were standing behind one of the windows, their heads would be near the middle of the window.